SeanMXD/BHRM-Studio/README.md

 # BHRM Studio

 ## Purpose
-Visualizes and edits NPC spawn points, prop placements, and raw commands for a Roblox game, using a 3D PyVista window and a Qt-based GUI.
+Visualizes and edits NPC spawn points, prop placements, and raw commands for Black Hawk Rescue Mission, a Roblox game, using a 3D PyVista window and a Qt-based GUI.

+**Note:**
+This tool is designed for use with private servers in Black Hawk Rescue Mission.
+The commands generated and edited by this tool are compatible with the Realtime Game Editor (RGE) in-game.
+To use these commands, press `P` in-game to enable cheats, then paste or enter the commands as needed.

 ## Main Features
 - **Loads** NPC spawn points, prop placements, and raw commands from a text file (`bot_spawn_commands.txt` by default).